benjaminpope/k2halo/reduced/README.md

 * zet4 Lib - bi t of contamination at the edge at 2:00

 #### C16
-* omi2 Cnc - contamination at the edges
+* omi2 Cnc - contamination at the edges - still crap after fixing this though

 #### C17
 * HR 5106 - contamination is significant
-* Spica - threshold too low

 #### C18
 * HR 3264 - contamination at edge
-* HR 3222 seems suboptimal
+* HR 3222 seems suboptimal - mid range contamination - same high frequency feature